-Total Dhamaal FIRST DAY (Friday) Box Office Collection: Ajay-Anil-Madhuri Film Gets A Fabulous Start
+Total Dhamaal FIRST DAY (Friday) Box Office Collection: Ajay-Anil-Madhuri Film Creates Dhamaal At BO

 Indra Kumar's Total Dhamaal, the third film in the franchise, hit the big screens on Friday this week.
 The film which boosts of stellar star cast including Ajay Devgn, Madhuri Dixit, Anil Kapoor, Riteish Deshmukh, Arshad Warsi and others, has witnessed a good opening at the box office.

 While the comic caper received mixed reviews from the critics, the film succeeded in grabbing the audience's audience and had them flocking to theatres.
-Reportedly, the adventure comedy got an average occupancy of around 35-40 percent in theatres on morning shows in major cities, but the footfalls increased in the evening.
-According the early estimates, Total Dhamaal has minted approx. Rs 15 crore on its opening day.
+Speaking about its opening day box office collection, the film has minted Rs 16.50 crore on Day 1.

+Trade analyst Taran Adarsh tweeted, "#TotalDhamaal - non-holiday release - creates dhamaal on Day 1...
+Biz multiplies as day progresses...
+Mass circuits rocking...
+Metros/plexes witness upward trend...
+Biz should grow on Day 2 and contribute to a big total over the weekend...
+Fri ₹ 16.50 cr.
+India biz."

 Meanwhile, here's how the netizens reacted after watching this multistarrer-